timroster/egress-proxy-demo/README.md

 * The ZeroTier network ID - can be pre-existing with workstations for users already enrolled
 * The ZeroTier network CIDR - virtual LAN addresses where all ZeroTier clients are assigned addresses

+The default deployment will use a single zone and subnet for each tier.
+The number of egress and cluster subnets can be updated as variables as can the number of cluster workers (default = 2) and flavor of the workers (default 4vcpu / 16GB).

 ## Usage

 After creating the `terraform.tfvars` file with variables required, including any changes to defaulted variables in `variables.tf` run the following commands on a system that has both the `kubectl` and `ibmcloud` applications: